 Unexpectedly, Binoche next made a short appearance in Gareth Edwards’s Godzilla (2014), which was theatrically released in May 2014.
 In response to surprise at her involvement in a studio blockbuster, Binoche confirmed that she accepted the role after receiving a letter from Edwards in which he referred to her as “The Queen of Acting”.
 The film won positive reviews and was a box-office success around the world.

 The 2014 Cannes Film Festival saw Binoche reunite with Olivier Assayas, director of l’Heure d’été, for Clouds of Sils Maria (2014).
 The film written especially for Binoche following her approach to Assayas requesting he create a film with strong female characters.
 Clouds of Sils Maria also featured Kristen Stewart and Chloë Grace Moretz.
 Reaction to the film and the central performances was very strong with Binoche and Stewart in particular being lauded.
-Juliette Binoche was nominated for the César Award for Best Actress for her performance as a European actress who faces a personal crisis when, in middle age, she is offered a role in the play that made her famous at 18.
+Juliette Binoche was nominated for a César Award for Best Actress for her performance as a European actress who faces a personal crisis when, in middle age, she is offered a role in the play that made her famous at 18.
 This time she is to play the older manipulative woman.
 As she ponders age and fame and rehearses her scenes she begins to unravel emotionally.

 In February 2015 at Grand Théâtre de Luxembourg, Binoche premièred her latest stage role, the titular character in Ivo Van Hove’s staging of Sophocle’s Antigone based on a new translation by Canadian poet Anne Carson.
 The production moved to Théâtre de la Ville in Paris and the Barbican in London before headlining the 2015 Edinburgh Festival and moving on to New York.
 Reviews were largely positive.
 The play was broadcast on television as part of the BBC Ancient Greece season.